History of Hamburg: 19th century

-Briefly annexed by Napoleon I (1810–14), Hamburg was the capital of the department Bouches-de-l'Elbe, with Amandus Augustus Abendroth as the new mayor.
+Briefly annexed by Napoleon I (1810–14), Hamburg, with a population of about 100 000, was the capital of the department Bouches-de-l'Elbe, with Amandus Augustus Abendroth as the new mayor.
 Hamburg suffered severely during the Continental Blockade and Napoleon's last campaign in Germany but managed to raise two forces to fight against him, the Hamburg Citizen Militia and Hanseatic Legion.
 The city was besieged for over a year by Allied forces (mostly Russian, Swedish and German).
 Russian forces under General Bennigsen finally freed the city in 1814.
 In addition to stimulating German nationalism, the war had a major impact in mobilizing a civic spirit in numerous volunteer activities.
 Many volunteer militias and civic associations were formed, and collaborated with churches, and the press to support local and state armies, patriotic wartime mobilization, humanitarian relief and postwar commemorative practices and rituals.